opencog/opencog/examples/pln/inference-control-learning/README.md

 above.

-`ICRi` expresses that in context `Ci` chosing `R` will produce a preproof of our final target with truth values `TVi`. `S` stands for Success.
+`ICRi` expresses that in context `Ci` chosing `R` will produce a preproof of our final target with truth value `TVi`. `S` stands for Success.
 One way of doing that is to use a resource bound variation of Solomonoff's Universal Operator Induction which, reformulated to fit our problem, looks like